About the Treasure Island project

 How does this congestion toll relate to the Bay Bridge toll?

 Drivers who have already paid a San Francisco-Oakland Bay Bridge toll will not pay the full Treasure Island congestion toll.
 For example, someone who drives from the East Bay to Treasure Island will not pay the full congestion toll going onto Treasure Island because they’ll receive partial credit for paying the San Francisco-Oakland Bay Bridge toll.
-Someone who drives from San Francisco to Treasure Island will only pay the TI congestion toll.
-And drivers who travel on the San Francisco-Oakland Bay Bridge who do not visit Treasure Island will not pay the TI congestion toll.
+Someone who drives from downtown San Francisco to Treasure Island will only pay the Treasure Island congestion toll.
+And drivers who travel on the San Francisco-Oakland Bay Bridge who do not visit Treasure Island will not pay the Treasure Island congestion toll.

 How will the congestion toll be collected?